Currently a Masters Student at Washington State University, author has worked on multiple protection-coordination projects in his career.

 The protection schematics demonstrate these essential protection functions as they are conventionally used for transformer protection.
 The 87 - differential protection is conveniently not used for transformers rated less then 10 MVA to reduce system costs and avoid adding extra complexity.

-Plotting the TCC Curve for Transformer Protection
+Plotting the Time-Current Curve (TCC)

 To begin applying the aforementioned protection functions on a typical transformer, we first need to plot the TCC curve.
 To begin plotting the TCC curve of the transformer, understanding of the following cornerstones is required.